tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 title: "Simple Hive UDFs"
 date: 2014-12-23 12:23:19 +0000
 comments: true
-categories: [Big Data, Hadoop, Agile]
+categories: [Big Data, Hadoop, Hive, UDFs, Fuzzy Logic]
 ---
 The lack of new content on this blog is probably a testament to my generally high level of busyness in recent months.
 Since I attended the [Thoughtworks Big Data briefing](http://esc-plan.com/blog/2014/07/04/thoughtworks-big-data-briefing/) back in July it's been full steam ahead with helping to build up the Big Data practice in my place of work and getting immersed in a varied platter of shiny new technologies.